-Working with landowners: We have agreements in place with all land owners that we use for our river tours and all our products.
-Provisions of “leave no trace” code of conduct to all visitors with details of it’s implementation by the tourism operator.
+Working with landowners: We have agreements in place with all landowners that we use for our river tours and all our products.
+Provisions of “leave no trace” code of conduct to all visitors with details of its implementation by the tourism operator.
 Boyne Valley Activities have attended “leave no trace” training days and are currently looking at getting certified as leave no trace facilitators for the promotion of the leave no trace principles.
-Leave no trace handbooks are on display at our centre for our visitors and our staff adhere to their outdoor ethics programme.
+Leave no trace handbooks are on display at our premises for our visitors and our staff adhere to their outdoor ethics programme.
 On our River Tours we regularly bring the visitor in around some of the monuments and insist that no natural stone, help fossils etc are removed or sold.

-Ensuring the visitors time is spent in nature: All our products are primarily spent in nature, 100% of the time.
-All experiences focus around the river and the visitor is surrounded by nature from the time they start kayaking, rafting, cycling or taking part in our river tours, to the time they finish.
+Ensuring the visitors time is spent in nature: All our tours are primarily spent in nature, 100% of the time.
+All experiences focus around the river and the visitor is surrounded by nature from the time they start kayaking, rafting, or taking part in our river tours, to the time they finish.
 The Boyne is a SAC so there is an abundance of nature as you turn every bend in the river.

 Ensuring no more than 25 visitors per guide: None of our experiences can physically take any more than 16 visitors and if we do have those numbers we must bring extra guides.